jack-bradshaw/Avatar/README.md

 - AnnotatedElementSupplier
 - IdBasedElementSupplier

-In all of the examples a JavaFileObject is needed.
-The JavaFileObject interface is not trivial to implement, and the existing implementations are not always easy to work with.
-Luckly, the Google [compile testing](https://github.com/google/compile-testing) library contains the `JavaFileObjects` utility class which simplifies things.
-This class is referenced in many of the examples.
+In all of the examples a JavaFileObject is needed, but unfortunately the JavaFileObject interface is not trivial to implement and the existing implementations are not always easy to work with.
+Lucky for us, the Google [compile testing](https://github.com/google/compile-testing) library contains the `JavaFileObjects` utility class which contains many useful methods for getting Java file objects.
+This utility class is referenced in all of the examples.

 ### Get all root elements
 The ElementUtil class can be used to get all root elements in a source file.